 A monoline policy can also refer to insurance policies that are not typically part of a package policy, but are offered with no "supporting line" by the same insurance carrier.

 For example, a commercial umbrella liability policy is not usually bundled in with other coverages.
-However, it would be considered a monoline policy if the insurance company that underwrites your general liability is different than the insurance company that underwrites the excess general liability.
+However, it would be considered a monoline policy if the insurance company that underwrites your general liability is different from the insurance company that underwrites the excess general liability.

+Many general liability and package policies will exclude extreme risks and require that you purchase a monoline policy to fix the coverage gap.
 For example, if you have an aerospace manufacturing company, you most likely purchase a package policy that covers your premises liability, contents, and property.
 But it will exclude products liability coverage.
 So, to get a comprehensive liability insurance program, you will need to purchase a general liability policy and a monoline products liability policy to be adequately covered.

 If you run a large organization, chances are you cannot get everything you need on a packaged policy.
 Insurance companies want to limit their exposure to your large liability or property risks and will not want to offer coverage for everything themselves.
 If an insurance carrier did attempt this, a single claim could greatly impact them.

 For example, insurance companies limit their exposure to large amounts of property.
 To be fully covered, you might have to purchase a primary property policy for the first 10% of your total property value, and then purchase three monoline property policies that increase your property limit to 100%.
 The same strategy is used with liability, too.
 This is called “insurance coverage towers” or “excess layering.”
 It leverages monoline policies to diversify the risk among several insurance companies.

 One of the most common reasons businesses need to purchase a commercial monoline insurance policy is because they are unique.
 Traditional underwriters use statistical averages to determine rates, but if there are no other businesses like yours, how can they do that?